Feature Brief: Cluster Types and Sizes

 Software-defined Data Center

 An SDDC can contain up to 10 clusters by default, but you can request an increase to 20 clusters per SDDC by contacting VMware support.
+Additional configuration maximums can be found on the SDDC Configuration Limits site.

-The first cluster that is created runs the SDDC management components, such as the vCenter Server appliance, in addition to customer workloads.
-If you are anticipating a deployment with over 30 hosts, VMware recommends that you enable the advanced configuration option during deployment in order to change the SDDC management appliance setting from medium to large.
-If you create subsequent clusters in an SDDC, these services will also manage the additional cluster – no additional management components are deployed into the new cluster.
+The first cluster that is created runs the SDDC management components, such as the vCenter Server appliance, NSX Manager and NSX Edge, in addition to customer workloads.
+If you create subsequent clusters in an SDDC, these management components will also manage the additional clusters – no additional management components are deployed into the new clusters.

-A screenshot of a cell phone</p>
+A screenshot of a cell phone

-<p>Description automatically generated
+Description automatically generated

 Figure 1 Advanced configuration option enabling Large SDDC Appliance Size during deployment